Oigen cast iron (history, how to use, care for your cast-iron)

 Final thoughts

-Oigen cast iron has thrived throughout the years despite wars, earthquakes, and other setbacks.
-The company flourishes thanks to the dedication and work ethic of the many local craftsmen who make Oigen’s quality ironware.
+Oigen cast iron has thrived despite wars, earthquakes, and other setbacks.
+The company flourishes thanks to the dedication and work ethic of the many local artisans who make Oigen’s quality ironware.
 Oigen products are great for any kitchenware collection.

 2 COMMENTS